 An option for breakfast on the road in your truck is freeze dried eggs.
-One sealed pouch -- which has a plastic "zipper" type seal inside -- is shown at right.
+One sealed pouch -- which has a plastic "zipper" type seal inside -- is shown here.

 In our opinion, this is subjective, because it really depends upon your appetite as to whether or not the contents will fill you up.

 The dry weight is 2.25 ounces.
 The instructions on the back says that it makes about one 8 oz. serving.

 Note also that this product comes "precooked".
 You will not have to deal with raw eggs.

 The back panel has a short informational section about Mountain House at the top, a "Nutrition Facts" strip along the left side, a listing of the ingredients, and complete directions on how to fix the contents.

 One of the things that we really like about this product is that it has 25 grams of protein.